prawnzyy/tp/docs/UserGuide.md

 Format: `stock [NAME]…​`

-* Multiple ingredients can be specified e.g. `stock Flour Butter` will return the quantities of both ingredients
+* Multiple ingredients can be specified e.g. `stock Flour Butter` will return the quantities of both ingredients.
-* If no ingredients are specified, the quantity of all ingredients will be returned
+* If no ingredients are specified, the quantity of all ingredients will be returned.
-* Only full words will be matched e.g. `Flou` will not match `Flour`
+* Only full words will be matched e.g. `Flou` will not match `Flour`.
-* For ingredients with names comprising multiple words, the first word must be matched e.g. `Bay` will match `Bay Leaves` but `Leaves` will not
+* For ingredients with names comprising multiple words, the first word must be matched e.g. `Bay` will match `Bay Leaves` but `Leaves` will not.

 Examples:
-* `stock Milk` returns `Milk: 100ml`
+* `stock Butter` returns `Butter: 50g`
-* `stock milk flour` returns `Milk: 100ml`, `Flour: 2000g`<br>
+* `stock Butter flour` returns `Butter: 100g`, `Flour: 2000g`<br>

 ### Clearing all entries : `clear`